1. The Scriptures

 We believe that there is only one living and true God.
 He is all-powerful, holy, and loving.
 He is eternally self-existent in three Persons, Father, Son, and Holy Spirit.
 While He is one in essence and equal in every divine perfection, each person of the Godhead is distinct in role and responsibility.
-(Deut.
+(Ex.
+20:3; Deut.
 6:4; Matt.
 3:13-17; Matt.
 28:19; 2 Cor.
 13:14; 1 John 4:8; Rev 4:8).

 3. Jesus Christ